-The bright side of procrastination
+The benefits of procrastination

 But by concentrating on the negative side of procrastination, researchers have ignored its good points, especially when it comes to creativity.
 In fact, famous procrastinators include Leonardo da Vinci, Albert Einstein, Thomas Edison, and Frank Lloyd Wright.